-The financial statements have been prepared on an accrual basis of accounting, including the historical cost convention and the going concern assumption.
-The financial statements were authorised for issue in accordance with a resolution of Directors on 22 April 2024.
+The financial report has been prepared on an accrual basis of accounting, including the historical cost convention and the going concern assumption.

+The financial statements were authorised for issue in accordance with a resolution of Directors on 7 April 2025.